The form teacher is Mr Gareth Short

 The end of the day is normally 5pm on Monday, Tuesday, Thursday and Friday unless your child is staying for tea and hobbies.
-Children should be collected by the signing out desk and signed out when you leave.
+Children should be collected by the back gate and signed out when you leave.
 Your child has a numbered peg along West corridor for their coat and a locker in the common room for personal items.
 On Wednesdays, school finishes at 3.30pm if your child is not involved in matches.

 Please Note: We require permission before allowing anyone other than parents to collect children from the school at any time.
 Therefore, parents must inform staff if their child is being collected by someone other than themselves.
 This can be a letter or a call to the School Office.